MLBazaar/BTB/README.md

 # Quickstart

-In this short tutorial we will guide you through the necessary steps to get started using BTB to select and tune the best model to solve a Machine Learning problem.
+In this short tutorial we will guide you through the necessary steps to get started using BTB to `select` between models and `tune` a model to solve a Machine Learning problem.

-In particular, in this example we will be using ``BTBSession`` to perform solve the [Wine]( https://archive.ics.uci.edu/ml/machine-learning-databases/wine/wine.data) classification problem by selecting between the `DecisionTreeClassifier` and the `SGDClassifier` models from [scikit-learn](https://scikit-learn.org/) while also searching for their best hyperparameter configuration.
+In particular, in this example we will be using ``BTBSession`` to perform solve the [Wine]( https://archive.ics.uci.edu/ml/machine-learning-databases/wine/wine.data) classification problem by selecting between the `DecisionTreeClassifier` and the `SGDClassifier` models from [scikit-learn](https://scikit-learn.org/) while also searching for their best `hyperparameter` configuration.

 ## Prepare a scoring function

-The first step in order to use the `BTBSession` class is to develop a scoring function.
+The first step in order to use the `BTBSession` class is to develop a `scoring` function.

-This is a Python function that, given a model name and a hyperparameter configuration, evaluates the performance of the model on your data and returns a score.
+This is a Python function that, given a model name and a `hyperparameter` configuration, evaluates the performance of the model on your data and returns a score.

 ```python3